 resurfacing.
 Erbium lasers are also used often.

 In most cases, laser resurfacing is very precise and causes little damage to the surrounding skin and tissue.
-It is done most often on the face, but it may be done on skin in other areas of the body.
-It's usually not done on the hands, neck, and Newer methods of laser resurfacing cause fewer problems and have faster recovery times.
+It is done most often on the face, but it may be done on skin in other areas of the body, such as the hands, neck, and chest.
+Newer methods of laser resurfacing cause fewer problems and have faster recovery times.
 These methods include: